Michaelangel007/Chess_IKyzo/howto_refactor.md

 The algorithm need for "tracing" how far a "ranged" piece can move is pretty straight forward:

-1. We only need to check 7 cells along a direction
+1. We only need to check 7 cells along a direction.
 2. For each cell we update our position.
 3. If we are off the board we stop.
 4. If we hit an opponent piece we add that to the candidate move and stop.